aagmanrelan/Sudoku-Solver/README.md

 isChangeable indicates weather the current object's value can be changed or not (Some of the values on the sudoku puzzles can not be changed)

-There are Appropriate Constructors and other related functions in the Number class
+There are Appropriate Constructors and other related functions in the Number class.

+The Program can not handle exceptions or non solvavle sudoku puzzles as of right now.